obiwanjacobi/Zlang/docs/lexical/literals.md

 > Or surround each line of string-part with double quotes?

-Basic formatting of dynamic values into a string is done in thr following way:
+Basic formatting of dynamic values into a string is done in the following way:

 ```C#
 v = 42